 It is common among captive snakes, especially ball pythons, corn snakes, and boa constrictors.
 According to the University of Zurich, the leading cause for dermatophies (diseases of the skin) among reptiles is poor management, particularly when it comes to maintaining appropriate humidity and temperature levels inside the enclosure.

-Having overly moist conditions or not replacing substrate that is too wet is one of the most common causes of scale rot in snakes.
+Having overly moist conditions or not replacing a substrate that is too wet is one of the most common causes of scale rot in snakes.
 Garter snakes and water snakes also have a higher risk of developing scale rot because they have difficulty in drying themselves off thoroughly in their living environment.

 As your snake rests on damp bedding, contaminated with feces, urates or rotting food, the snake’s skin can quickly become infected.
 In most cases, watery blisters are the first sign of scale rot.